hale2024/DateScarlett/README.md

 # DateScarlett
-A Simple Node.js app I made just for fun
+A Simple Node.js app I made just for fun.
+It makes use of MailChimp API.